Claude-Nicolas-Guillaume de Lorimier: Descendants

 Claude-Nicolas-Guillaume de Lorimier's son George de Lorimier (1805–1863) was also known as Antoine-George de Lorimier and George Oronhiatekha de Lorimier.
 He was a merchant, a wealthy land owner and a ferry operator in Kahnawake.
-In 1835, George married Marie-Louise McComber.
+In 1835, George married Marie-Louise Macomber/McComber.
 Stephen-Ambroise, attorney Albert-Emmanuel (Albert Oronhiatekha), Georges-Gervais, Joseph (Sose Ountiakase) and Jean-Baptiste (Sawakis Tahohenta) were five of their seventeen children.
-The first two still have many descendants in Montreal and the latter has descendants in places such as California, Delaware and Virginia.
-George de Lorimier lies buried under the Saint-Francis-Xavier Mission in Kahnawake.
+The first two still have many descendants in Montreal and the latter has descendants in places such as California, Delaware, Virginia.
+His daughter Louise has descendants in places such as France, Italy and the United Kingdom in addition to Canada and the United States.
+George de Lorimier lies buried under the Saint-Francis-Xavier Mission Roman Catholic church in Kahnawake, Quebec.

 The first image shows Claude-Nicolas-Guillaume.
 The second image is a portrait of his son, Antoine-George.